U.S. Navy cancels notice on possible F/A-18 fighter jet order

-WASHINGTON, Oct 31 (Reuters) - The U.S. Navy on Thursday canceled a notice about a possible order of up to 36 more Boeing Co F/A-18 fighter jets or EA-18G electronic warfare planes after the posting on a federal procurement website sparked confusion this week.
+WASHINGTON (Reuters) - The U.S. Navy on Thursday canceled a notice about a possible order of up to 36 more Boeing Co (BA.N) F/A-18 fighter jets or EA-18G electronic warfare planes after the posting on a federal procurement website sparked confusion this week.

-The pre-solicitation notice, which first became public this week, had triggered renewed questions about the Navy’s commitment to the $392 billion radar-evading F-35 Joint Strike Fighter program by Lockheed Martin Corp.
+The pre-solicitation notice, which first became public this week, had triggered renewed questions about the Navy’s commitment to the $392 billion radar-evading F-35 Joint Strike Fighter program by Lockheed Martin Corp (LMT.N).

 Boeing has sought for years to sell the Navy more of its F/A-18E/F Super Hornets for use on aircraft carriers, as a hedge in case the more capable carrier variant of the F-35 fighter jet runs into further delays or technical challenges.